-Living Ethics across Media Platforms, winner of the Clifford G. Christians Award for Research in Media Ethics, differs from other similar texts in that it focuses on issues associated with moral (rather than technological) convergence.
+Living Media Ethics: across platforms, winner of the Clifford G. Christians Award for Research in Media Ethics, is a substantially updated text forthcoming from Routledge/Taylor & Francis.
+It differs from other similar texts in that it focuses on issues associated with moral (rather than technological) convergence.
 It posits that moral convergence is essential to address the complex issues of our high-tech media environment.
 As such the book departs from and yet complements traditional pedagogy.

 Technological training is essential in the global media age.
 But that training must be tempered with ethical principles in as much as these powerful tools allow worldwide access anywhere at any time to a diverse audience in multiple cultures.
 In such a non-stop digital environment, students need to cease on occasion looking “out there” for news, photographs and clients.
 Rather, they must remember to pause and search “in here,” the conscience, for directions on how to serve the audience, maintain standards and act ethically as a professional.

 This approach also distinguishes the work from other texts in the genre.
-With the focus on motive and moral convergence, Living Ethics levels the playing field by treating each media platform as equal partner, particularly since content in the digital age is apt to affect all areas of media.
+With the focus on motive and moral convergence, Living Media Ethics levels the playing field by treating each media platform as equal partner, particularly since content in the digital age is apt to affect all areas of media.
 Other texts single out “Advertising Ethics” or “Public Relations Ethics” as distinct from “Journalism Ethics.”
 Not so here.
-The focus is on conscience, knowing right from wrong according to ethical tenets from the ancients to the current day.
+The benefit here is that students in one discipline are exposed to the standards of other communications industies.
+The focus throughout is on conscience, knowing right from wrong according to ethical tenets from the ancients to the current day.
 Philosophy and history are subtexts to each chapter so that students learn a moral, secular base that prizes the First Amendment and the Bill of Rights.

 - Conscience: The conscience is associated with ethics—an intuitive knowledge of right and wrong—involving how we choose to live among and view others in a diverse community.